 The larger the deposit you have, the lower the interest rate you’ll be able to get.
 If you’re buying with a 40% deposit, then you’ll qualify for much better rates than if you’re buying with a 10% deposit.

 It comes down to a question of risk.
-If you are borrowing at a high loan-to-value then you won’t have much equity in the property.
-As a result, if you default on the loan, the lender is more likely to make a loss.
+If you are borrowing at a high loan-to-value ratio (LTV) then you won’t have much equity in the property.
+As a result, if you default on the loan or the property value drops, the lender is more likely to make a loss.

 Another factor in the pricing of interest rates will be the level of competition in the market, and a lender’s own business targets.

-If a lender wants to be a dominant player in the mortgage market for that year, then it will look at how its competitors are pricing their loans and use that to work out what interest rate they are comfortable lending at.
+If a lender wants to be a dominant player in the mortgage market for that year, it will look at how its competitors are pricing their loans and use that to work out what interest rate it's comfortable lending at.

-Equally, if they feel that their lending is already ahead of schedule, then they are likely to start increasing the rates they offer, in a bid to attract fewer borrowers.
+Equally, if it feels that its lending is already ahead of schedule, then it's likely to start increasing its rates in a bid to attract fewer borrowers.

 If you want to know which companies combine top rates and excellent customer satisfaction, read our guide to the best mortgage lenders.